sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/accessibility/contrast.md

 ## Common colour contrast issues

-Most contrast issue, where the ratio is below 4.5:1 in Moodle are found on pages that using a background colour with text on top.
+Most contrast issue, where the ratio is below 4.5:1 in PowerEduc are found on pages that using a background colour with text on top.
 For example a striped table with light text.
-Contrast issues should be qualified as bugs and reported on the Moodle tracker.
+Contrast issues should be qualified as bugs and reported on the PowerEduc tracker.

-Moodle's colour set is designed to provide high contrast and maximum brightness.
-If the Moodle colours are changed using a custom theme make sure you test the contrast of pages like the enrolment table, reports and Moodle activities.
+PowerEduc's colour set is designed to provide high contrast and maximum brightness.
+If the PowerEduc colours are changed using a custom theme make sure you test the contrast of pages like the enrolment table, reports and PowerEduc activities.

 To test colour contrast you can use the inbuild functionality of your browser, my favourite extension is the "WCAG Colour contrast checker" for Chrome.